Last Updated on August 31, 2024 by John Coleman

 Determining the financial implications of a roof extension is a critical step in the decision-making process.
 Understanding the upfront costs and potential long-term savings is key to setting your expectations.

-How Much Does a Flat Roof Extension Cost?
+How Much Do Flat Roof Extensions Cost?

 The cost of a flat roof extension can vary depending on several factors, including the size of the extension, materials used, and labor costs in your area.
 On average, expect to pay between $5,000 to $20,000 for a basic flat roof installation.